 Swan is a great place to work and our staff clearly agree: in 2020 we made the top ten of the UK’s top 25 Housing Associations to work for according to 24 Housing Magazine, and we have ranked in the top 40 of the Sunday Times best Not-for-Profit Organisations to Work For, for five consecutive years.
 Both of these gradings were awarded based on results from the annual Best Companies staff survey that measures engagement.

-Our teams are passionate about our social purpose; delivering brilliant customer care and great places to call home.
-We are committed to supporting all our people to achieve a good work-life balance and have a host of benefits to help make juggling home and work life a little easier so that they can thrive.
+We are committed to supporting all our people to achieve a good work-life balance and have a host of benefits to help make juggling home and work life a little easier.

 If you or your partner is undergoing fertility treatment, we offer paid time off so that you can attend appointments and procedures.